California State Route 91: Artesia Freeway

 The Artesia Freeway is a freeway in southeastern Los Angeles County and northwestern Orange County.
 It runs east–west from its western terminus at the Long Beach Freeway in northern Long Beach to its eastern terminus at the Santa Ana Freeway in Buena Park.
 (SR 91 continues west of the Long Beach Freeway as the Gardena Freeway, and east of the Santa Ana Freeway as the Riverside Freeway.)
-The "Artesia Freeway" name originally was assigned to the entire length of SR 91 west of the Santa Ana Freeway in the early 1970s since it was, in sense, the freeway realignment of SR 91 from the paralleling Artesia Boulevard.
+The "Artesia Freeway" name originally was assigned to the entire length of SR 91 west of the Santa Ana Freeway in the early 1970s since it was, in a sense, the freeway realignment of SR 91 from the paralleling Artesia Boulevard.

 During the 1984 Summer Olympics, a 25 km stretch of the highway was home to the cycling men's road team time trial event.

 As the only freeway to link Los Angeles, Orange, and Riverside counties, SR 91 is one of the most heavily congested routes in Southern California.

 Riverside Freeway

 Between the Santa Ana Freeway, Interstate 5 (I-5), in Buena Park and the 91 Freeway's eastern terminus at a junction with Interstate 215 and State Route 60 in Riverside, the 91 Freeway's assigned name is the Riverside Freeway.
 Past the I-215/SR 60/SR 91 junction, the Riverside Freeway continues as I-215.

 The freeway through the Santa Ana Canyon is paralleled by the 91/Perris Valley Line of Metrolink.
 Named after SR 91, the line also connects Los Angeles to Orange and Riverside counties.

-A weigh station is available between the Imperial Highway and Yorba Linda Boulevard/Weir Canyon Road exits.
+A weigh station for both directions is located between the Imperial Highway and Yorba Linda Boulevard/Weir Canyon Road exits.

-In 2003, Caltrans permanently closed off the Coal Canyon Road westbound and eastbound exits and entrances for environmental purposes; however, there are still traces of unmaintained road where the former exit lay, showing evidence that the ramps still exist, available to use as runaway ramps or emergency stops.
+In 2003, Caltrans permanently closed off the Coal Canyon Road westbound and eastbound exits and entrances for environmental purposes; however, there are still traces of unmaintained road where the former exit lay, showing evidence that the ramps still exist, available to use as runaway ramps or for emergency stops.

 In 2015, Caltrans permanently closed off the Grand Boulevard eastbound exit and westbound entrance to accommodate the widening of the freeway.
 If the ramps had stayed open, more businesses and houses would have been demolished.
 The ramps were scrapped with the widening and there is no emergency exit.

-The Riverside Freeway first opened in 1963 signed as U.S. Route 91 and U.S. Route 395 and the last section was built in 1975.
+The Riverside Freeway first opened in 1963 signed as U.S. Route 91 and U.S. Route 395, and the last section was built in 1975.